Platform9-Community/ai-ml-workshop/ai-ml-101/README.md

 - Get information about the notebook using Kubernetes commands.
   - `kubectl logs container`
 - Access the notebook and set a password using the TOKEN from the container.
-- Run “Hello, world” on your Jupyter notebook.
+- Run “Hello, world!” on your Jupyter notebook.
   - Create a new notebook and run Hello, World.
 Congrats, that was your first notebook on Kubernetes!

 ### Pre-requisites

+- BareOS: Bare Metal or VMs running Ubuntu 20.04
   - Bare Metal: 2-3 Bare Metal Nodes (<https://platform9.com/docs/kubernetes/get-started-bare-metal>)
-- VM: with 2-3 Virtual Machines (<https://platform9.com/docs/kubernetes/get-started-bare-metal>)
+  - VM: with 2-3 Virtual Machines Nodes (<https://platform9.com/docs/kubernetes/get-started-bare-metal>)

+- LoadBalancer or NodePort
+  - LoadBalancer will require MetalLB being deployed when configuring the cluster.
+  - NodePort will not require additional configuration during cluster deployment.

 ### Kubernetes Benefits